Murder of Anni Dewani: Anni Dewani

-Marriage
+Wedding

 Anni Hindocha met Shrien Dewani in London in 2009; they maintained a long-distance relationship until Hindocha moved to the UK in March 2010, where they became engaged in May that year.
 The couple, whose relationship was sometimes troubled, married at Lake Powai near Mumbai, India, on 29 October 2010.
 They were planning to hold a civil ceremony in the UK in 2011 for friends who could not attend their wedding in India.

 Robbery, kidnapping and murder

 After landing at Cape Town International Airport on 7 November 2010, Dewani and her husband took a domestic flight and stayed at the Kruger National Park for four nights.
 On 12 November, the couple returned to Cape Town International Airport, where they met and engaged taxi driver Zola Tongo to drive them to the five-star Cape Grace Hotel.

-On 13 November, having retained Tongo as a tour guide, the couple were driven through the city in his Volkswagen Sharan into Gugulethu.
+On 13 November, having retained Tongo as a tour guide, the couple was driven through the city in his Volkswagen Sharan into Gugulethu.
 Tongo drove to Surfside Restaurant in the Strand suburb, where the couple dined.
 After their meal, Tongo drove the Dewanis back into Gugulethu.
 Shortly after they had turned off the main road, two armed men hijacked the vehicle.
 After driving a short distance, Tongo was ejected from the taxi.
 Shrien Dewani was robbed of his money, wallet, designer watch and mobile telephone, and after being driven for about 20 minutes, he was also ejected from the vehicle.
 On the street, a bystander assisted him by calling the police.